 - There is a better investment opportunity in the industry.

 - Fraud, deceptive accounting or hidden problems surface.

-Accounts which are subject to current yield federal taxation such as Investment Management Accounts (IMAs) or entities that are taxed.
+Taxable accounts are accounts which are subject to current yield federal taxation such as Investment Management Accounts (IMAs) or entities that are taxed.
 These accounts are invested in individual stocks and bonds* which allow us to control tax consequences and transaction costs.
 Equity trading strategies can be employed to manage tax consequences of transactions.
-Fixed income securities will include corporate bonds municipal bonds and funds that invest in municipal bonds, mortgages and funds to maximize the yield.
+Fixed income securities will include corporate bonds, municipal bonds and funds that invest in municipal bonds, mortgages and funds to maximize the yield.